SaskiaPacker/potters-club/README.md

 ### Landing Page
 ![landing page](/assets/images-readme/landing-page-screenshot.png)

 The landing page is displayed above.
 The image sits flush off the page, to give an incentive for the audience to scroll down.
-I wanted a compelling sentence next to the image to draw the audience in and make them ingtruigued to explore the web page further.
+I wanted a compelling sentence next to the image to draw the audience in and make them intrigued to explore the web page further.
 The image spans over 50% of the width as I wanted the image to really draw in the audience's attention.

 ### About us
 ![about us page](/assets/images-readme/about-us-page.png)